CodingItWrong/outsidein.dev/docs/vue/0-intro.md

 * HTTP Client: [Axios][axios]

 Axios provides a nice simple interface for making web service requests.
-The browser's built-in fetch() function is close, but still has some repetitive parts.
-Plus, our E2E Testing tool can't stub backend requests when fetch() is used.
+The browser's built-in `fetch()` function is close, but still has some repetitive parts.
+Plus, our E2E Testing tool can't stub backend requests when `fetch()` is used.

 * UI Components: [Vuetify][vuetify]

 Agile development is all about minimizing unnecessary work.
 For tutorials like this, side projects, internally-facing systems, and MVPs, unless visual design is your passion, you may be better off using an off-the-shelf component library.
 Plus, with a thorough test suite like the one we'll write, you can always refactor to a new visual design with confidence that you haven't broken any functionality.
 For this tutorial we'll go with Vuetify, a popular Vue implementation of Google's Material Design.

-* Test Runner: [Jest][jest]
+* Test Runner: [Jest]

 Jest has become an extremely popular test runner in many JavaScript circles, including Vue.
 It includes everything you need out of the box, including mocking functionality.